PTSD Thoughts, Intrusive Memories, and the Shadows of Childhood Trauma

 I ambushed two professors with personal trauma they weren’t prepared to handle.
 They coached me through connecting with public safety.
 They asked me to call my mom.
 This was the first time I spoke about my father with such fear.
 It didn’t end me.
 I spoke my worst fear out loud and I still stood upright, breathing.

-My childhood home is a tour of my trauma.
+My childhood home is a tour of my childhood trauma.
 Here is where my father held me down and screamed because I wouldn’t look at him, embarrassed that I couldn’t solve a math problem.
-There is where my father shook my mother when he came to pick up my sister and me, and a few feet away is where the police officers stood when I came home.
+That is where my father shook my mother when he came to pick up my sister and me, and a few feet away is where the police officers stood when I came home.

-My mom moved a year after I graduated college.
+My mom moved a year after I graduated from college.
 The house couldn’t hurt me, but it did haunt me.
-My mother lives in a one-bedroom a town away now, and she told me how she, too, finally feels like she can breathe in her own space.
+My mother lives in a one-bedroom townhouse a town away now, and she told me how she, too, finally feels like she can breathe in her own space.

 I’ve driven past the old house a few times since she moved.
 It’s inhabited by an inexplicably happy family of six.
 My mother says they’ve gutted the inside.
 It’s a new start for them, and for me, too.